I never set out to be a Christian author, speaker, or website owner.

 5. Consider the Potential (Long-term) Impact of Your Decision

 It’s true that we can’t predict the future, and there are many factors outside of our control.
-However, when asking how to know God’s will for your life, it is wise to take a look at the possible outcomes of your decision.
+However, when asking what is God’s will for your life, it is wise to take a look at the possible outcomes of your decision.

-God gave us both the Holy Spirit and brains to evaluate our decisions and “to test and approve what God’s will is—his good, pleasing and perfect will” (Romans 12:2).
-When faced with a decision and unsure of what God’s will is we can consider things like:
+God gave us both the Holy Spirit and brains to evaluate our circumstances and “to test and approve what God’s will is—his good, pleasing and perfect will” (Romans 12:2).
+When faced with a decision and unsure of how to answer, “What is God’s will,” we can consider things like:

-A year later, she is confident that leaving the first job was an important step in how to know the will of God.
+A year later, she is confident that leaving her first job was an important step in how to know the will of God and receive His blessing upon her life.

 Her current job is helping her discern her career path, while still allowing time for important side projects.
 She is able to see her kids even more than she did before.
 She has made connections that could help down the road.
 And she has learned to ask for and accept help from her support system, a lesson in humility that she wouldn’t otherwise have learned!

-If you are feeling stuck in how to know God’s will for your life, consider the impacts of different decisions.
+If you are feeling stuck on answering, “What is God’s will for my life?” consider the impacts of different decisions.
 Sometimes the things right in front of us consume so much energy that we neglect the big picture.
-Taking a breath and a step back to look at the long-term can help make God’s will more clear.
+Taking a breath and a step back to look at the long term can help make God’s will more clear.

 Figuring out how to know the will of God should not be a stressful, “don’t you dare choose wrong” adventure.
 Not at all!

-I want to help you know how to find God’s will for you life — in listening confidently, in identifying God’s direction in your life, and in following it boldly!
+I want to help you answer the question, “What is God’s will for my life?” — by listening confidently, identifying God’s direction in your life, and following it boldly!

 This is why I wrote my brand new book, Follow God’s Will: Biblical Guidelines for Everyday Life, along with the Follow God’s Will companion workbook.